 Polish brand Cumulus was founded by Zdzisław Wylężek in 1989.
 Before becoming a founder, he first worked as a tents and panniers designer in Żagiel.
 Only then did Wylężek become cognizant of the quality of Polish down, a lightweight material known for its superb thermal insulation properties.

-Believe it or not, Marmot was founded by Eric Reynolds and Dave Huntley after avoiding classes for a few months.
+Believe it or not, Marmot was founded by Eric Reynolds and Dave Huntley after the duo ditched their classes for a few months.
 Quite an odd backstory, eh?
-Things got more interesting when they established Marmot Club, a social mountain climbing club, once the duo returned home.
-Reynolds and Huntley then collaborated with Tom Boyd, leading the ambitious pair to develop their first products such as sleeping bags.
+Things got more interesting when they established Marmot Club, a social mountain-climbing club, once the duo returned home.
+Reynolds and Huntley then collaborated with Tom Boyd, leading the ambitious pair to develop their first products, such as sleeping bags.

 Today, Marmot is recognized for promoting fair working standards and diversity in the production line and the outdoors, respectively.
 What’s more, Marmot offers sustainable clothes (and gear) for camping across every price point, making it an approachable brand for frugal campers.

-Established in 1993 by a small team of outdoor industry iconoclasts, Mountain Hardware is a brand that empowers outdoor athletes with their high-performance clothing and equipment.
+Established in 1993 by a small team of outdoor industry iconoclasts, Mountain Hardware is a brand that empowers outdoor athletes with its high-performance clothing and equipment.
 Now, the brand endeavors to offer customers better experiences in camping and other outdoor activities through products that boast weather resistance or protection, moisture management, and temperature control.
-Because at the end of the day, who would not want to have a memorable and comfortable
+Because at the end of the day, who wouldn’t want to have a memorable and comfortable camping trip?

-Deceased adventurer and scientist Rob Gregg witnessed his friend — who suffered from frostbite due to a badly designed pair of gaiters — get evacuated by a helicopter, cutting their Denali expedition short.
+Adventurer and scientist Rob Gregg witnessed his friend — who suffered from frostbite due to a badly designed pair of gaiters — get evacuated by a helicopter, cutting their Denali expedition short.
 This tragic incident pushed Gregg to address gear issues and follow his passion, namely adventure.
 He founded Outdoor Research, envisioning that the best gear makes adventures more enjoyable for everyone.

 With that, Gregg released an apparel line and travel accessories for adventurers.
-Its fashionable apparel collection is designed to protect you against the elements, regardless if you are cozying up in your tent or exploring the campsite.
+Its fashionable apparel collection is designed to protect you against the elements, regardless of whether you’re cozying up in your camping tent or exploring the campsite.